enthought/enaml/docs/source/developers_corner.rst

 Source Code
 -----------

-The coding style follow the pep8 guidelines using 4 spaces for indention.
-The line length is 80 characters.
-However the documentation is preferred to be between 72-74 characters.
+The coding style follows the `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_ guidelines and uses 4 spaces for indention.
+The maximum line length is 80 characters; however, the documentation is preferred to be between 72-74 characters.

 Preamble
 ++++++++

-The preamble of each file contains a small summary, the name of the author and the date of the last revision.
+The preamble of each file contains copyright notice.
 The following example can be used as a template

 .. include:: preamble.py
     :literal: